harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/8-ccm-dashboards-and-access-control/ccm-dashboards-by-harness/aws-reservation-coverage-and-service-cost.md

   The following example shows the cost of **Total EC2 Cost by Reservation Type** by **Usage Start Hour**:

     ![](./static/aws-reservation-coverage-and-service-cost-43.png)
-4. Click the date to further drill down to view the cost in the Dashboard.
+4. Click the date to drill down further and view the cost in the Dashboard.
 The drill-down options on this page depend on the selection that you made in the previous step.
 For example:

  If you selected **by** **Usage Start Week** in **Drill into**, then on this page you will see **by Usage Start Date**, **by Usage Start Hour**, and **by Usage Start Time** options.